xrutayisire/react-js-cron/README.md

 ```
 CronProps {
   /**
-   * Cron value, the component is by design a controlled component
+   * Cron value, the component is by design a controlled component.
-   * The first value will be the default value
+   * The first value will be the default value.
    *
    * required
    */
   value: string

   /**
-   * Set the cron value, similar to onChange
+   * Set the cron value, similar to onChange.
-   * The naming tells you that you have to set the value by yourself
+   * The naming tells you that you have to set the value by yourself.
    *
    * required
    */